 For all patients considering bariatric (weight loss) surgery and seeking a new initial appointment, please call the office directly at 843-792-3046.
 For patients who have already had bariatric surgery, please call the number listed below for your surgeon.
-If you are interested in learning more about the intragastric balloon program, please contact the metabolic and bariatric surgery coordinator at 843-876-7211.

 Our Care Team

 Lauren Timmerman, MSN, APRN, FNP-C| Bariatric Surgery Nurse Practitioner